 The Voluntary Self-Exclusion Program was launched just before the opening of Plainridge Park Casino in June 2015.
-Data collection consisted of an optional questionnaire which was included as part of the Voluntary Self-Exclusion form.
-Additionally, newly enrolled individuals were given the chance to participate in two more detailed surveys which were administered telephonically by researchers.
+Data collection consisted of an optional questionnaire that was included as part of the Voluntary Self-Exclusion form.
+Additionally, newly enrolled individuals were given the chance to participate in two additional surveys that were administered by researchers over the phone.